 - 8.1 All applications considered by the Committee will be the subject of a full written report by officers incorporating firm recommendations.
-These reports will deal with national and local plan policies and guidance and representations made by statutory consultees, local residents and other interested parties.
-An updating sheet will be provided at Committee only if there have been any significant developments or changes to the report. - 8.2 Proposals for the County Council's own development must by law be determined by the Planning & Regulatory Committee and will be treated in the same way as any application submitted by a private developer.
-Decisions will be made strictly on planning merits. - 8.3 In any case where the Planning & Regulatory Committee is minded to refuse a planning application for County Council development, it will refer the application back to the applicant with the grounds for refusal which would apply were it to determine the application.
-This will provide the applicant an opportunity for the applicant to reconsider the application in discussion with the Planning Manager before deciding whether or not to resubmit the original application or to amend it in some way. - Where the committee decides to approve or refuse an application when the officer's recommendation has been to permit the application, the Committee must provide detailed reasons for its refusal. - 8.5 If, having read the committee report, a member of the committee is minded to vote against the officer recommendation they may find it helpful to liaise with the Planning Manager, Development Control Team Leader or Case Officer with regards to wording of possible reasons for refusal that could be put forward to the committee if they are still so minded following the discussion at the committee.
+These reports will deal with national and local plan policies and guidance and comments made by statutory and non-statutory consultees, local residents and other interested parties.
+An update sheet will be provided at Committee if there have been any significant developments or changes to the report and to update the position on consultee comments and representations received since the agenda was published. - 8.2 Officers involved in the processing and determination of planning matters must act in accordance with any appropriate officer and professional codes of conduct, primarily the Royal Town Planning Institute's Code of Professional Conduct.
+As a

+- result, planning officers' views, opinions and recommendations will be presented on the basis or their overriding obligation of professional independence, which may on occasion be at odds with corporate and member aspirations and priorities. - 8.3 Proposals for the County Council's own development with 5 or more objections must by law be determined by the Planning and Regulatory Committee and will be treated in the same way as any application submitted by a private developer.
+Decisions will be made strictly on planning merits. - In any case where the Planning and Regulatory Committee is minded to refuse a planning application for County Council development, it will refer the application back to the applicant with the grounds for refusal which would apply were it to determine the application.
+This will provide the applicant an opportunity for the applicant to reconsider the application in discussion with the Planning Group or Planning Development Manager before deciding whether or not to resubmit the original application or to amend it in some way. - Where the committee decides to approve or refuse an application when the officer's recommendation has been to permit the application, the Committee must provide detailed reasons for its refusal. - 8.6 If, having read the committee report, a member of the committee is minded to vote against the officer recommendation they may find it helpful to liaise with the Planning Development Manager, Planning Development Team Leader or the relevant Case Officer with regards to wording of possible reasons for refusal that could be put forward to the committee if they are still so minded following the discussion at the committee.
 There is nothing to prevent a Member from seeking advice from officers before a committee meeting.
 In this instance, the committee member should declare that s/he had discussed possible reasons for refusal prior to the meeting but that s/he would consider all the information presented at the meeting before deciding what course of action to take.